About Phaselis

 Early Maritime Trade Center: Phaselis is noteworthy as one of the first major maritime trade centers in the region.
 Due to its three harbors and strategic location, it became a significant hub for commerce, especially in the export of rose oil and timber.

-Winter Home of Alexander the Great: Perhaps the most famous moment in Phaselis’s history is when it served as the winter quarters for Alexander the Great in 334 BC after he defeated the Persians.
-This marked a significant moment in the city’s history, bringing it under the control of an influential leader.
+Winter Home of Alexander the Great: Perhaps the most famous moment in Phaselis’s history is when it served as the winter quarters for Alexander the Great in 334 BC, after he defeated the Persians.
+This marked a significant moment in the city’s history, bringing it under the control of the influential leader.

 Impressive Architecture: Despite its decline and eventual abandonment, the city’s ruins showcase some of the greatest examples of Roman and Greek architecture, such as its aqueduct, theater, and Roman baths.